amyhaerr/LiriBot/README.md

 <img src="./images/first.png">

-2. Next, type the command below onto the terminal/bash window to see the upcoming concert locations and dates for a specified artist.
+2. Next, type the command below onto the terminal/bash window to see the upcoming concert locations and dates for a specified artist:

         node liri concert-this <name of band/artist>

-3.
+3. Thirdly, type the command below to see a song on Spotify associated with your search:

+         node liri spotify-this-song <name of song>

+4. Then, type the command below to see information pulled from the OMDB API about a specific movie:

+        node liri movie-this <name of movie>

 ## Technologies Used:
 1. JavaScript